Judah Kelly: 2017: The Voice

 On 15 December, Kelly released a live version of Leonard Cohen's "Hallelujah".

 2018: Real Good Time

 On 10 August 2018, Kelly released "Real Good Time" the lead single from his second studio album of the same name due on 5 October 2018.
 Kelly also announced a "Real Good Time" tour commencing in October 2018.

 On 5 October 2018, Kelly released "Found" as the second single from Real Good Time.

+Kelly featured in the 2025 short film, The Singers which won an Academy Award.